What is carpal tunnel release?

 Why choose Active Orthopedics & Sports Medicine?

 Dr. Carissa Meyer is a Board Certified and Fellowship Trained Orthopedic Hand Specialist and her goal is to relieve your symptoms as quickly as possible.
 Please contact us as soon as you experience symptoms.
-We have conveniently located offices in Hackensack, Montclair, Emerson & Elmwood Park.
+We have conveniently located offices in Hackensack, Montclair, and Emerson.